gerardbenavides/webdriverio-pom-mochabdd-framework/README.md

             - Should be able to input on email and password input field
             - Should be able to login with valid credentials
             - Should be navigated to Dashboard page
-    - ``/specs/monitoring/check-disk-available.spec``
-        - Gets data of HOPE servers and reports to Microsoft Teams
-            - Need a Grafana account.
-Create a .env file in the root and supply account with "GRAFANA_EMAIL=" and "GRAFANA_PASS="

 - /package
     - Contains all project information, dependencies and custom scripts